 The first buildings were built around A.D.
 1000.
 The Sinagua were agriculturalists with trade connections that spanned hundreds of miles.
 The people left the area around 1400.
-The site is currently comprised of 42 acres.
+The site covers 42 acres.
 To get there by car, access via Highway 260, north and northeast of Highway 89A.

 Wupatki National Monument

 The Wupatki Pueblo is less than 800 years old and is the region's largest pueblo.
 Despite its being one of the warmest and driest places on the Colorado Plateau, this pueblo's people flourished for a time as a meeting place for different cultures.